 Data are imputed for two reasons: one, a blank field was submitted when "not applicable" should have been selected; and two, due to an inter-field edit, deterministic imputation is performed (e.g., age will be imputed from the date of birth).

-All police services are asked to review summary data tables for completeness and accuracy and, where necessary, adjustments are made before a master file is created.
-These tables contain various information including a year-over-year comparison--using the current reporting year and the most recent prior year--which are examined to ensure that the percent changes reported by the CCJS are consistent with those identified by the police service.
+All police services are asked to review summary data tables for completeness and accuracy and, where necessary, adjustments are made before the final file is created.
+These tables contain information including a year-over-year comparison--using the current reporting year and the most recent prior year--which are examined to ensure that the percent changes reported by the CCJCSS are consistent with those identified by the police service.
 Upon completion of the verification process, and prior to final release, each police service is given the opportunity to sign a data acceptance form indicating that they have had the opportunity to review their data.

 Comparing UCR Data with Courts and Corrections Data: